lpratt30/lpratt30.github.io/_posts/2024-06-08-DistributedSorting.md

 My performance came by meticulous memory management, careful algorithm selection, and use of ring topology to avoid network congestion.

-This was of course coded in C which is commong in HPC.
+This was of course coded in C which is common in HPC.

 Unfortunately, I cannot share this code publicly as that could result in plagiarism for an ongoing course.